Tastes Great! Less Filling!

 T-34 Build Quality

 While Sherman tanks generally are considered to be of higher build quality than T-34 tanks, the reality is a bit more subtle.
 In 1953, US metallurgist A. Hurlich completed a secret report for the US CIA on the metallurgy and construction methods of Soviet arms and ammunition produced before and during World War II.
-This report, issued at the height of the Cold War, was surprisingly even-handed even though in some ways it was slanted in the direction of the USA.
-Hurlich compared the build quality of a 1941 T-34 to 1953 US standards and found some Soviet deficiencies - that's the slanted part, it's like comparing the technology of a 1981 Ford sedan to a 1993 Ford.
+This report, issued at the height of the Cold War, was surprisingly even-handed though in some ways it was slanted in the direction of the USA.
+Mr. Hurlich compared the build quality of a 1941 T-34 to 1953 US standards and found some Soviet deficiencies - that's the slanted part, it's like comparing the technology of a 1981 Ford sedan to a 1993 Cadillac.
 However, his analysis of the fundamental quality of the construction of the T-34 led to some surprising conclusions that must have annoyed some CIA analysts.

 The report was critical of the T-34 in some ways.
 Soviet welders often did poor work and the T-34 bow structure was distinctly inferior to US standards.
 Soviet armor with poor welds tended to rupture upon a hard impact.
 This was a major problem that should not be dismissed.